Higher Ed Glossary

 Version 1.0

-Publication that informs students of their rights and responsibilities in their quest to reach an educational goal.
-Considered a legal document, it includes policies and procedures of an institution and how an institution interacts with a student academically.
+Publication that informs learners of their rights and responsibilities in their quest to reach an educational goal.
+Considered a legal document, it includes policies and procedures of an institution and how an institution interacts with a learner academically.
 Covers admission requirements and courses needed to reach an educational goal, and other topics including residency and academic integrity.
-To ensure all incoming students are treated equally, catalog information is updated by catalog year.
+To ensure all incoming learners are treated equally, catalog information is updated by catalog year.

 Notes: